Exclusive Interview: Nick Fry - Former CEO Of Mercedes F1

 "I think I have several favourite circuits.
 If you want a real, purist Formula 1 circuit, it has to be Spa in Belgium.
 I mean it’s an immensely fast circuit through the Arden Forest, the weather is usually not very kind, you really see Formula 1 drivers at their best.

 "They come down through a series of swooping curves, down a very steep hill, and when you see that even though you may have seen Formula 1 cars dozens of times before, it really shows that the drivers earn their money, especially in bad weather conditions.
 So Spa in Belgium is very special for a Formula 1 fan.

 "At the other end of the scale, ironically Singapore, which is a circuit around the town centre there is another one where you really get close to the Formula 1 cars.
-It’s a night race, the cars are under the lights, so it looks very dramatic and it’s still quite fast, not as fast as somewhere like Spa, but they are very, very close to the barriers and the drivers need to take a lot of risk.
+It’s a night race, the cars are under the lights, so it looks very dramatic and it’s still quite fast, not as fast as somewhere like Spa, but they are very, very close to the barriers and the drivers need to take a lot of risks.
 So Singapore is a great favourite."

 Q: What Do You Think About The Move Into Esports?

 "We’re here at Fnatic which is the biggest European esports team.
-We have 12 different teams playing games like ‘League of Legends’ and ‘Fortnite’ and ‘Fifa Football’ and they’re based around the world and this is becoming the thing that 18-32 year olds do.
+We have 12 different teams playing games like ‘League of Legends’ and ‘Fortnite’ and ‘Fifa Football’ and they’re based around the world and this is becoming the thing that 18-32-year-olds do.
 People are doing this more and more.

 "So, I think it’s a tremendous challenge for traditional sports and they really need to be clear that there’s a new wave of sports coming along, whether it be drone racing, whether it be on computers or mobile phones.
 That’s what younger people do and unless they respond to that then they could be losing audience hand over fist."